benjaminhuanghuang/angular-study/_notes/Angular - The Complete Guide (2022 Edition).md

 - Using Animation Callbacks

 ## 27 - Adding Offline Capabilities with Service

-## 28 - A Basic Introduction to Unit Testing in
+## 28 - A Basic Introduction to Unit Testing in Angular Apps
+- Why Unit Tests?

+- Analyzing the Testing Setup (as created by the CLI)

+- Running Tests (with the CLI)

+- Adding a Component and some fitting Tests

+- Testing Dependencies: Components and Services

+- Simulating Async Tasks

+- Using "fakeAsync" and "tick"

+- Isolated vs Non-Isolated Tests

+- Further Resources & Where to Go Next

 ## 29 - Angular as a Platform & Closer Look at the CLI

 ## 30 - Angular Changes & New Features